swiftlang/swift-org-website/_posts/2022-06-30-vscode-extension.md

 ## Features

 The extension is primarily targeted at Swift Packager Manager (SwiftPM) projects.
 It consists of a number of components already available as well as new ones, all brought together into one coherent package.
-Below is a list of some of the key features.

 ### Pre-configured Development Environment